What Is Light? – The Light Of Men

-Randy examines the definition of light.
-He demonstrates that Jesus is the light of men.
+Randy examines the definition of light by referencing Rembrandt and Einstein.
+He demonstrates that light is a metaphor for Jesus, who is the light of men.

 In Him was life and that life was the light of men.
 The light shines in the darkness, but the darkness has not understood it (John 1:4,5).